thedeveco/demo_RSB-3810/README.md

 ![](images/select.jpg)

-Now all we need to do is parse & set:
+Now all we need to do is parse what's read from standard-in & give it to the overlay element:

 ```c
 if ((n = read(0, &buf[0], sizeof(buf)-1)) <= 0) {